URI:

 body write something along these lines:

-Witness Statement dated [insert date], filed in support of the
+Statement dated [insert date], filed in support of the set-aside

-and provides additional evidence relating to the Claimant’s
+provides additional evidence relating to the Claimant’s conduct

 You should combine all the pages into a single PDF with each